Utah Based Aircraft Registration

 Air Charter Services

-- – Aircraft that are not able to be valued by the Aeronautics Division are assessed an annual registration fee of $100.
+Aircraft not able to be valued by the Aeronautics Division are assessed an annual registration fee of $100.

 - Uniform Fee Violations: See Utah Codes 59-2-405, 59-2-405.1, 59-2-405.2, 59-2-405.3, 59-10-13, and 72-10-110.5.

 How do I pay for a Utah aircraft registration?

 **CHECKS ARE NOT ACCEPTED AND WILL BE RETURNED.

 Utah aircraft registrations can only be paid online using credit cards or e-checks.

 Start by Creating Your Account by clicking this link: Create Login.